CNES/S1Tiling/docs/use.rst

 1. DEM files stored in :ref:`[PATHS].dem_dir <paths.dem_dir>` directory.
    |br|
-   The format of these DEM files need to be supported by OTB/GDAL.
+   The format of these DEM files needs to be supported by OTB/GDAL.

 2. A DEM (GPKG) database that holds a key (or set of keys) that enable(s) to locate/name DEM files associated to a DEM geometry.